Design the Affordance

 If you want the behavior to change, you don't motivate harder.
 You change the structure.
 Six moves do the work the entire incentive layer was trying to do:

 - Put signal in its channel.
 Every signal has a natural home.
 Errors belong on the error channel.
 Decisions belong in the decision log.
 Disagreement belongs in the disagreement record.
-When signals leak into the wrong channel — bugs in the slack thread, decisions in meeting notes, errors swallowed silently — the system loses the ability to reason about itself.
+When signals leak into the wrong channel, the system loses the ability to reason about itself.
+Bugs in the slack thread, decisions in meeting notes, errors swallowed silently.

 - Cheap path = right path.
 The path the substrate makes cheapest is the path that gets taken.
 If the right behavior requires extra effort, it doesn't happen at scale.
-Don't motivate against the gradient; flip the gradient.
+Don't motivate against the gradient, the slope of least resistance.
+Flip it.
 Make the right way the default way, and the default way the cheap way.

 - Narrow waist between layers.
 The most composable systems all have the same shape: a thin, stable interface at the middle, with rich diversity above and below.
 TCP/IP.
 The Unix file.
-The human pelvis.
-A narrow waist lets layers above evolve independently of layers below, and lets entirely new species attach to either side without rewriting the whole stack.
+ATP, the cell's universal energy currency, the thin waist every metabolic pathway plugs into.
+A narrow waist lets layers above evolve independently of layers below.
+It lets entirely new species attach to either side without rewriting the whole stack.

 The lever is one layer deeper